-Dan Taylor started Taylor Design in the fall of 1992 and has built it into an award-winning studio that serves both businesses (Starwood, Terex, and Charter/Spectrum) and colleges (Columbia University, Northwestern University, and Sarah Lawrence College).
-His firm develops identity programs, websites, packaging, and marketing campaigns and their work has earned awards from Communication Arts, Graphis, Print Regional Design Annual, How Magazine, LogoLounge, CADC and others.
+Dan Taylor started Taylor Design in 1992 and has built it into a mid-sized studio that serves businesses, colleges, healthcare institutions, tech startups, and non-profits.
+His firm develops identity programs, websites, packaging, publications, and marketing campaigns and their work has earned awards from Communication Arts, Graphis, Print Regional Design Annual, How Magazine, LogoLounge, CADC, Hatch, and others.
 From 1985 to 1992 Dan was the Senior Creative Director at William Snyder Design, Inc. in New York City.
 He was responsible for developing marketing and advertising materials for AT&T, Merrill Lynch, ABC Television, TNT, and MTV Networks.
 Prior to that he worked as a designer at Pushpin, Lubalin, Peckolick, NYC; Beau Gardner Associates, NYC; and Steve Burnett, Inc., NYC.
-He received a Bachelor of Fine Arts in Graphic Design in 1983 from the Rochester Institute of Technology.
+He earned a Bachelor of Fine Arts in Graphic Design from the Rochester Institute of Technology.

 Sara Haney works as a Graphic Designer at Prosek Partners where she specializes in branding, web and print design for financial and B2B companies.
 Previously, she worked as an in-house Graphic Designer for William Raveis Real Estate, where she gained marketing and social media experience in the property development sector.
 She loves to explore new design trends and learn about new software.
 Sara is a 2015 graduate of the University of New Haven, where she received her BFA in Graphic Design.
 She joined AIGA to use her creativity to make a social impact as well as give back to her local community.
 When Sara is not designing, you can find her eating tacos, scouting new hiking spots or watching The Office.